dimi309/small3d/README.md

 ## Introduction

-This is a free, open source, minimalistic 3D framework for the C++ programmer who would like to make games for PCs using a minimal set of libraries (glfw, glew, glm, png, zlib, gtest, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ code to do the rest.
-It works on Windows and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation.
+This is a free, open source, minimalistic 3D framework for the C++ programmer who would like to make games for PCs using a basic set of libraries (glfw, glew, glm, png, zlib, gtest, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ to do the rest.
+It helps you by providing you with cross-platform rendering functionality based on glfw and OpenGL.
+It can render Wavefront models, animate them as frames, map textures on them, provide some basic lighting (Gouraud shading) and also render images and text.
+A very easy to use Sound object is also provided that can play OGG files on all supported platforms via a common interface.
+Basic collision detection has also been implemented.

+small3d works on Windows and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation.
 It should also work on MacOS, at least it used to.
 But since I no longer have an Apple computer, MacOS support will probably degrade over time.

-It helps you by providing you with cross-platform rendering code based on glfw and OpenGL that can render Wavefront models, animate them as frames, map textures on them, provide some basic lighting (Gouraud shading) and also render images and text.
-A very easy to use Sound object is also provided that can play OGG files on all supported platforms via a common interface.
-Basic collision detection has also been implemented.

 All small3d dependencies are distributed together with its source code.
 They can be built by executing a single script (see below).